 Caregiving support groups exist to help you cope.
 Call Eldersource at (585) 325-2800 and ask for a caregiver consultation to identify needs, get supportive counseling, and help coordinate a care plan.

-Visiting Nurse Service (VNS) at (585) 787-2233 is URMC's first choice for in-home services, including companionship, Meals on Wheels, advanced practice nurses, rehabilitation, housekeeping, hospice care and more.
+- UR Medicine Home Care at (585) 787-2233 is URMC's first choice for in-home services, including companionship, Meals On Wheels, advanced practice nurses, rehabilitation, housekeeping, hospice care, and more.

 Would You Be a Good Caregiver?